Person reviewing a medical bill and comparing short-term loan options versus a hospital payment plan

 What Does a Short-Term Loan for a Medical Bill Really Cost?

-Even personal installment loans — a less extreme option — average around 21% APR for borrowers with fair credit, per Federal Reserve consumer credit data.
-On a $2,000 medical bill, that adds roughly $420 in interest over 24 months — money that a hospital payment plan would cost you nothing.
+Even personal installment loans, a less extreme option, average around 21% APR for borrowers with fair credit, per Federal Reserve consumer credit data.
+On a $2,000 medical bill, that adds roughly $420 in interest over 24 months.
+A hospital payment plan would cost you nothing on the same balance.

 When Short-Term Borrowing May Be Justified